 The staff will provide guidance by their actions.
 They will:

-· Create a developmentally appropriate learning environment with toddler-friendly equipment,
+Create a developmentally appropriate learning environment with toddler-friendly equipment, furniture, and classroom layout.

-· Locate themselves in strategic and effective positions such as floor level, when interacting with
+Locate themselves in strategic and effective positions such as floor level, when interacting with and supervising children.

 The following guidance techniques will be used:

-· Indirect Guidance: arranging the environment, schedules, or group composition to be proactive
+Arranging the environment, schedules, or group composition to be proactive and prevent problems.